blog banner desktop image blog banner mobile image

 Conclusion

-So there you have a quick overview of the types of unmanned marine vehicles you might encounter.
+So there you have a quick overview of the types of uncrewed marine vehicles you might encounter.
 What kind of vehicle could you employ?

 Learn more about the vehicles mentioned in this article!